 In terms of distance, this route is slightly longer than Mandi, about 65 kilometers in total.
 Total travel time from Kullu to Prashar Lake will be about 3 hours; of which, about an hour will be spent on Kullu to Bajaura stretch and then another 1.5 to 2 hours to get from Bajaura to Prashar Lake.

 This is in fact the best way to include Prashar Lake in your trip to Manali.
 You can take the diversion from Mandi and reach Prashar Lake to spend the night there.
 The next day, you can take the other road via Bajaura to reach Kullu and then continue to Manali.

-Accommodation at Prashar Lake is available in form of two government run guest houses; temple run Dharamshala and a couple of camp sites.
+Accommodation at Prashar Lake is available in form of two government-run guest houses, a temple-run Dharamshala and a couple of campsites.
 Details on all three choices are as mentioned below.

 Guest House at Prashar Lake

-Of the two guest houses available one belongs to Himachal Pradesh Public Works Department and other one to Forest Department.
-Both of them are at a walking distance of about 10 minutes from the lake.
+Of the two guest houses available one belongs to Himachal Pradesh Public Works Department and another one to Forest Department.
+Both of them are within walking distance of about 10 minutes from the lake.
 They are the best deal in terms of location and views as well.

 - To book the PWD guest house, contact 01905-222151 or email at [email protected]

-- To book the forest guest house, contact DFO office Mandi at 01905 – 235360 or RFO Kataula at Tel : 01905 – 269469.
-Or you can also contact the the caretaker, Mr. Roop Singh at 94184 11746.
+- To book the forest guest house, contact DFO office Mandi at 01905 – 235360 or RFO Kataula at Tel: 01905 – 269469.
+Or you can also contact the caretaker, Mr. Roop Singh at 94184 11746.
 There is no cell phone reception at the lake so you may not actually get him on the phone at all.

 If either of the two options did not work, then take a look at the article below where I have explained an alternate way of booking PWD guest houses in Himachal.